Complete guide to Ceylon tea: Benefits, types & how to drink

 For tea lovers, the journey of the tea from the plantation to their doorsteps is just as special as the tea.
 Ceylon Tea is one tea whose origin and history give it special importance in the hearts of tea lovers.
 It carries behind it a heritage and success story like no other!

-If you’re discovering about Ceylon tea for the first time, let’s start with explaining to you what is Ceylon tea?
+If you’re discovering Ceylon tea for the first time, let’s start by explaining to you what is Ceylon tea?

 Ceylon tea is the name of tea grown in the island nation, Sri Lanka.
 Not many people know that Sri Lanka was known as Ceylon before its independence.

 In the British era, tea began to be cultivated and produced in Sri Lanka for the first time.
 Since then, Ceylon has gained and maintained a reputation for producing the finest quality of tea in the world.

 The humidity, cool temperature, and rainfall of the central highlands of Sri Lanka favoured the production of high-quality tea.
 Even the low elevation areas of Sri Lanka started producing tea with special characteristics.

 Over time, Sri Lankan tea gained popularity in the international markets and Sri Lanka became the leading exporter of tea in the world.
 Even today, the tea from Sri Lanka continues to be known as Ceylon tea.

 The country is now the fourth-largest producer of tea in the world.
 What started merely from 19 acres of land has today surpassed all geographical borders to satisfy 19% of global demand!

 Today, Ceylon tea comes in many varieties, including black tea, green tea, and white tea.
 The unique taste and the impeccable aroma of Ceylon tea have made it famous around the globe.

 Also read — How is Ceylon tea cultivated?